 Administration > System > Listeners.

 It is also possible to run a complete re-index on demand by running a manual re-index from

 Administration > System > Indexing.
-From this location you can also specify a new location for JIRA applications index files.
+From this location, you can also specify a new location for JIRA application index files.

 Indexing speed is not affected by Language Settings.
-Instead, it relies heavily by the I/O speed of the disk and this could be affected by Antivirus or Virtualised Environment.
+Instead, it relies heavily on the I/O speed of the disk and this could be affected by Antivirus or Virtualised Environment.

-Changing the indexing language however play a significant part in the word-stemming and searching.
+Changing the indexing language, however, plays a significant part in word-stemming and searching.

 We really only have one major recommendation when it comes to indexing:

-The file path that you specify for JIRA applications indexes must be located on a fast local disk.
+The file path that you specify for JIRA application indexes must be located on a fast local disk.

 2006-03-28 13:06:05,540 ERROR [jira.issue.index.DefaultIndexManager] Giving up reindex - waited 10 seconds com.atlassian.jira.issue.index.IndexException ...